 Robin expresses “Our design philosophy revolves around creating architectural buildings and spaces that are in sync with the environment and emit a positive inviting aura.”
 Healthy environments involve an ecological design approach.
 Working on the principles of conservation, reuse and recycle, green buildings improve the quality of life.
 They promote health through the use of safer materials, help increase productivity with greener surroundings and encourage noise protection.
 Robin says, “Architects should now aim for net-zero buildings starting from the building orientation, procuring facade materials from recycled products, using locally available resources to reduce carbon footprint, and application of efficient glazing on the facades.

 ‘Mystique Residence’, a project by ASRO Arcade contemplates post pandemic requirements with the use of novel materials.
-Reflecting the ideologies of pandemic induced anxiety, the planning and design approach is altered.
-The kitchen, dining, and the living room are all made separable instead of flowing together, the bedrooms are spaced apart to allow better acoustic buffering as workspaces, and inclusion of large exterior spaces.
-Robin concludes, “Long-term adjustments to design and construction are to be imposed at ASRO Arcade.
-Clients are inspired to transform new buildings into flexible workspaces for their employees.
+Reflecting the ideologies of pandemic induced anxiety, we altered the planning and design approach.
+The kitchen, dining, and the living room are all made separable instead of flowing together.
+The bedrooms are spaced apart to allow better acoustic buffering as workspaces, and inclusion of large exterior spaces.
+Robin concludes, “We at ASRO Arcade impose long-term adjustments to design and construction.
+Clients take inspiration to transform new buildings into flexible workspaces for their employees.
 By designing smaller offices and cutting away recreational rooms, buildings can be more streamlined for the post-Covid world.“ ASRO Arcade is working in step with the necessities brought on by the pandemic to continue serving it’s clients with quality and standard.

 Our design philosophy revolves around creating architectural buildings and spaces that are in sync with the environment and emit a positive inviting aura.